- Plan Your Visit

 Can I bring my stroller into the Children’s Garden?

 Strollers are welcome in the Children’s Garden.
 The paths in the Children’s Garden are stroller friendly.
 Along Marmot Way, the main path through the Children’s Garden, you will see designated stroller parking areas where you can leave your stroller if you choose not to take it through the Children’s Garden with you.

 Can I eat a snack or lunch in the Children’s Garden?

 Picnic lunches and food/drink are all welcome in the Children’s Garden.
 Picnic tables are available under the Mountain Shadows Pavilion and by the Home Harvest Garden.
 Currently there is no food available for purchase in the Children’s Garden.
-However, Offshoots in the Garden café in the Main Gardens is available if you would like to purchase food or beverages.
-The Monet Deck Café is also open seasonally.
+However, Offshoots in the Garden café in the main York Street Gardens is available if you would like to purchase food or beverages.

 Can I drop off my child to play in the Children’s Garden?